will-stone/SpotSpot/README.md

 `npm start`

-To package use `npm run package`.
-DO NOT USE YARN! ...it breaks it :(
+To package use `npm run package` DO NOT USE YARN! ...it breaks it :(

+To develop the website use `npm run docs`